snikch/jquery.dirtyforms/README.md

 Dirty Forms was created because the similar plugins that existed were not flexible enough.
 To provide more flexibility a basic helper framework has been added.
 With this system you can add in new helper objects which will provide additional ability to check for whether a form is dirty or not.

-This is useful when you're using replacement inputs or textarea, such as with TinyMCE or CKEditor.
-See [Available Helpers](#available-helpers).
+This is useful for custom widgets or when you're using 3rd party frameworks such as with TinyMCE or CKEditor.

 #### Available Helpers